Chapter 15.465

 b.
 Occupancy Limit Exceptions.
 Additionally, special exceptions to the limit on the number of occupants of a CRF I may be granted for persons with disabilities pursuant to the accommodation procedure provided in SMC 15.465.200, Accommodation of Persons with Disabilities.

 c.
 Appearance.
-In the single-family zone, CRF I are required to be a single-family structure compatible with the surrounding area.
-In the low-density multi-family zone, CRF I are required to maintain residential character.
+In the residential low and medium density zones, CRF I are required to be a detached dwelling unit compatible with the surrounding area.
+In the multi-family zones, CRF I are required to maintain residential character.

 d.
 Parking.
 Any parking spaces in excess of two (2) shall be screened from public streets.